Pick the right measurement standard to measure your building’s RSF

-BOMA Standards Guide
+BOMA Building Measurement Standards Guide

 When you measure a building, accuracy matters.
 BOMA’s ANSI-certified standards are the most widely recognized way to calculate building area for leasing, valuation, benchmarking, and compliance.
 Each standard is written specifically to meet a leasing need in the marketplace.
 Choosing the correct one avoids disputes, keeps your data defensible, and builds trust between owners, managers, and tenants.